OpenEvalProject/evals/manuscripts/elife-75663/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/75663/elife-75663-fig11-v2.jpg)

 **Figure 11.:** The right panels show individual values for each animal’s average PAR and darts per minute across training and testing. p-values and significance were determined through repeated measures ANOVA, and the interaction was followed up with pairwise t-tests.*p<0.05.
-See Figure 11—source data 1.Figure 11—source data 1.
+See Figure 11—source data 1.

 Some have characterized freezing as a passive response (Blanchard and Blanchard, 1969; Fadok et al., 2017; Gozzi et al., 2010; Gruene et al., 2015; Yu et al., 2016) that occurs because no other response is available (Blanchard, 1997; Blanchard et al., 1989).
 However, because motion is often the releasing stimulus for predatory attacks it is the best thing for a small mammal like a rat or a mouse to do when a predator is detected and will only be replaced if there is a change consistent with contact (Fanselow and Lester, 1988).
 Rodents choose locations in which to freeze such as corners or objects (thigmotaxis) (Grossen and Kelley, 1972).
 The current data show that the freezing rodent also prepares to react to sudden stimulus change.
 There is nothing passive about freezing.

 ## Materials and methods

-## Subjects
+### Subjects

 Subjects for all experiments included 120 C57BL/6NHsd mice (Experiment 1, n=24; Experiment 2, n=32; Experiment 3, n=32; Experiment 4, n=32), aged 9–11 weeks of age and purchased from Envigo.
 This C57BL/6NHsd strain was chosen to match that of Fadok et al., 2017.
 Each group consisted of four male and four female mice.
 A necessary/powered group sample size of 8 was calculated based on both years of data in our lab that suggests n=8 is sufficient to detect such behavioral differences in fear conditioning studies and on the recent articles in the literature using this procedure.
 Mice were group-housed four per cage on a 12 hr light/dark cycle with ad libitum access to food and water.
 Across each experiment, mice in each cage were randomly assigned to one of the groups, ensuring that every group had a representative from each cage to avoid any cage effects.
 All experiments were conducted during the lights-on phase of the cycle.
 Animals were handled for 5 days prior to the start of experiments.
 Subjects were all treated in accordance with a protocol approved by the Institutional Animal Care and Use Committee at the University of California-Los Angeles following guidelines established by the National Institute of Health.

-## Apparatus and stimuli
+### Apparatus and stimuli

 All experiments were conducted in standard MedAssociates fear conditioning chambers (VFC-008; 30.5 × 24.2 × 21 cm), controlled by Med Associates VideoFreeze software (Med Associates, St. Albans, VT).
 For each experiment, the same context was used for training and testing (see Discussion).
 The context was wiped down between each mouse with 70% isopropanol and three sprays of 50% Windex were added to the pans below the shock grid floors to provide an olfactory cue/context.
 The US consisted of a 1 s 0.9 mA scrambled shock delivered through a MedAssociates shock scrambler (ENV-414S).
 Each of the CSs was delivered using a MedAssociates speaker (ENV-224AM-2).
 The tone was 7.5 kHz.
 Both the tone and the white noise were 75 dB inside the chamber.
 The intertrial interval varied between 150 s and 210 s with an average length of 180 s.

-## Design and procedure
+### Design and procedure

 Mice were handled for 5 days for approximately 1 min per day prior to beginning the experiment.
 At the beginning of each day of the experiment, mice were transported in their home cages on a cart to a room adjacent to the testing room and allowed to acclimate for at least 30 min.
 Mice were individually placed in clean empty cages on a utility cart for transport from this room to the testing room and promptly returned to their home cages after the session was over.
 These transport cages were wiped down with StrikeBac in between trials/sessions.